mcneel/help-docs/_en/flamingo/5/help/libraries.md

 The Libraries panel displays a view into the content folders you have set up.
 Use this to drag and drop content into the model or to store document content to a location outside the model.

-Materials are simply files on your hard driver.
+Materials are simply files on your hard drive.
 Library folders are simply Windows folders.
 You can copy and paste and move folders around just as you would any Windows file or folder.

 Use the address bar at the top of the Libraries tab to navigate to any folder on your computer.